 - Whether or not you’ll need to re-roof the entire home

-How Long Does It Take to Build a Second Story Addition in Los Angeles?
+How Long Does Adding Second Story to House Take in Los Angeles?

 Remodeling produces lots of dust and noise, so most homeowners prefer moving out during construction.
 If you’re planning to move out too, find out how long the construction will take.
 Your second-story contractor should have a rough idea about this.
 However, if it’s a partial second-story project and the work area can be sealed off, then you might stay in your home.